 The condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America for interim financial statements and with Form 10-QSB and Item 310(b) of Regulation S-B of the Securities and Exchange Commission.
 Accordingly, they do not contain all the information and footnotes required by accounting principles generally accepted in the United States of America for annual financial statements.
 The consolidated financial statements include the accounts of Transdel and its wholly owned subsidiary, Transdel Pharmaceuticals Holdings, Inc. (formally known as Trans-Pharma Corporation).
 All significant intercompany balances and transactions have been eliminated in consolidation.
-In the opinion of the Company's management, the accompanying condensed consolidated financial statements contain all the adjustments necessary (consisting only of normal recurring accruals) to make the financial position of the Company as of September 30, 2007, the results of operations for three and nine months ended September 30, 2007 and 2006, and cash flows for the nine months ended September 30, 2007 and 2006 not misleading.
+In the opinion of the Company's management, the accompanying condensed consolidated financial statements contain all the adjustments necessary (consisting only of normal recurring accruals) to make the financial position of the Company as of September 30, 2007, the results of operations for three and nine months ended September 30, 2007 and 2006 not misleading.
 The condensed consolidated financial statements should be read in conjunction with the audited financial statements for the years ended December 31, 2006 and 2005 contained in Form 8-K filed on September 21, 2007.